jmersinger/jmersinger/README.md

 <h1> Hello!
 I'm Jude! :sunglasses:</h1>
 Welcome to my GitHub!
-Most of the projects I have on here are a combination of school-related project as well as some personal projects I wanted to make public.
+Most of the projects I have on here are a combination of school-related projects as well as some personal projects I wanted to make public.

 <h2> About Me </h2>
 <ul>